mozaik-association/mozaik/docs/email-marketing.md

 ## General information

-This functionality allows you to create, modify and manage all the emails marekting.
+This functionality allows you to create, modify and manage all the emails marketing.

-The emails marekting provides access to general information:
+The emails marketing provides access to general information:

-- The general informations of the email marketing (subject, preview text, recipients...).
+- The general information of the email marketing (subject, preview text, recipients...).
 - The inclusion of opt-out contacts or not.
 - The use of the mail template or not.